 The intramural program is designed to provide the SUNY Oneonta community with the opportunity to engage in a large number and variety of individual, dual, and team sports activities encompassing a wide range of skill levels.
 Individual and dual sports are offered each semester for students, faculty, and staff and are open to both men and women desiring personal involvement on a non-varsity level.
 In addition to men's and women's competition, co-recreational activities offer the additional chance to promote and foster camaraderie between men and women within a competitive sports program.

-The intramural administrative staff schedules and coordinates the use of many facilities, playing fields, and equipment necessary for successfully administrating 27 team and individual sports involving approximately 1900 participants over the course of one school year.
+The intramural administrative staff schedules and coordinates the use of many facilities, playing fields, and equipment necessary for successfully administrating 20 team and individual sports involving approximately 2200 participants over the course of one school year.
+Aerobics classes include over 3000 participants for any given year.

 Should the college be closed by order of the President, Intramurals will close down scheduled game contests and open swimming following the policies of the college.
 We will continue to make a conscientious effort to maintain our fitness facilities and open gymnasium recreation at this time.